Topology-Aware Surface Reconstruction for Point Clouds: Topological Preliminaries

 A key ingredient is the existence of an inverse map from the points of the persistence diagram back to $K$

 where $\sigma,\tau \in K$.
-This map formally defined and used in ~\cite{poulenard2018topological}.
-Intuitively, this map can be understood algorithmically -- for each homological feature, there one simplex which creates it and one simplex which bounds it (or kills it).
-This map is simply this correspondence, see Figure~\ref{fig:overview}.
+This map is formally defined and used in ~\cite{poulenard2018topological,leygonie2019framework}.
+Intuitively, this map can be understood algorithmically.
+For each homological feature, there is one simplex which creates it and one simplex which bounds it (or kills it); $ \pi'_f $ is simply this correspondence.

 In the setting of a super-level set filtration, the function value of a simplex is given by a vertex value:

 Hence, we can refine the inverse map to